Qowaiv/Qowaiv/README.md

 doing this, is that for primitive like SVO's they should behave similar to the known primitives, like `double`, `int`, `DateTime`, `Guid`, etcetera.

+O consequence of this choice is that SVO's can not be `null`, and that all default initializations have a meaningful value.
+That can be `Empty`, `Zero` or what suits the SVO best.

 ### Support
 Multiple scenarios are supported:
 * Parsing